Assylzhann/sentient-research/README.md

 # sentient-research
-Research and notes on open-source AI
+Research and notes on open-source AI,

+Automatically collect a weekly summary and send it every week